freerange/site/soups/blog/chriss-notes-from-the-first-international-conference-on-software-archaeology.snip.markdown

 :author: chris-roos
 :created_at: 2014-02-07 12:37:00 +00:00
 :updated_at: 2014-02-07 12:37:00 +00:00
-:page_title: Chris's notes from The First International Conference on Software Archaeology
+:page_title: Chris' notes from The First International Conference on Software Archaeology